qarmin/czkawka/README.md

 ### Precompiled binaries
 Ready-to-go executables are available [**here**](https://github.com/qarmin/czkawka/releases/).
 If the app does not run when clicking at a launcher, run it through a terminal.
-You don't need to have any additional libraries for CLI Czkawka
+You don't need to have any additional libraries for CLI Czkawka.

 ### GUI Requirements